-On January 2, 2015, the Company issued 60,000,000 Common shares in relation with Apogee Subsidiaries acquisition (Note 7).
+On January 2, 2015, the Company issued 600,000 Shares in relation with Apogee Subsidiaries acquisition (Note 7).

-On June 22, 2015 the Company issued 757,862 Common shares at a value of \$0.05 per Common share as a partial payment for outstanding severance owing by the Company to certain of its consultants located in Bolivia to settle various historical debts owing to them when Prophecy acquired the Apogee Subsidiaries.
+On June 22, 2015 the Company issued 7,578 Shares at a value of \$5.00 per Share as a partial payment for outstanding severance owing by the Company to certain of its consultants located in Bolivia to settle various historical debts owing to them when Prophecy acquired the Apogee Subsidiaries.

-On June 24, 2015, the Company issued 11,476,819 units ("Debt Settlement Units") as payment for outstanding debt owing by the Company to some of the Company's directors, officers, employees and consultants at a value of \$0.05 per Debt Settlement Unit.
-Each Debt Settlement Unit is comprised of one Common share of the Company and one share purchase warrant of the Company entitling the holder thereof to purchase, upon exercise, one additional Common share at a price of \$0.06 per Common share until June 24, 2017.
+On June 24, 2015, the Company issued 114,768 units ("Debt Settlement Units") as payment for outstanding debt owing by the Company to some of the Company's directors, officers, employees and consultants at a value of \$5.00 per Debt Settlement Unit.
+Each Debt Settlement Unit is comprised of one Share of the Company and one share purchase warrant of the Company entitling the holder thereof to purchase, upon exercise, one additional Share at a price of \$6.00 per Share until June 24, 2017.
 This unit issue was approved at the Company's Annual General Meeting on June 24, 2015.

-On July 27, 2015, the Company issued 339,469 Common shares at a value of \$0.05 per Common share as a partial payment for outstanding severance owing by the Company to certain of its consultants located in Bolivia to settle various historical debts owing to them when Prophecy acquired the Apogee Subsidiaries.
+On July 27, 2015, the Company issued 3,395 Shares at a value of \$5.00 per Share as a partial payment for outstanding severance owing by the Company to certain of its consultants located in Bolivia to settle various historical debts owing to them when Prophecy acquired the Apogee Subsidiaries.